-Rather than just discussing this in a few throwaway posts, the University of Nebraska-Lincoln has built a whole social content campaign around it.
+Rather than just discussing this in a few throwaway posts, the University of Nebraska-Lincoln built a whole social content campaign.

-The Discover Nebraska series features native Instagram videos that use a combination of clean, striking design, engaging imagery, and attractive graphics to showcase the best that the state has to offer.
+The Discover Nebraska series features native Instagram videos using a clean, striking design, engaging imagery, and attractive graphics to showcase the best of the state.

-It also gives the university an opportunity to promote highlights of its events calendar, feature profiles of former students, and get more eyes on its news stories.
+It also allows the university to promote highlights of its events calendar, feature profiles of former students, and get more eyes on its news stories.

 Universities are some of our oldest institutions.

-Take the University of Manitoba, which was founded back in 1877.
+Take the University of Manitoba, founded back in 1877.

 While all that heritage has a lot of benefits from a higher education social media marketing perspective, it can also have its downsides.
-Like, how on earth do you go about rebranding an organization that was around when Billy the Kid was still stalking the Old West?
+How on earth do you go about rebranding an organization that was around when Billy the Kid was still stalking the Old West?